cs3157/recitations/E-Memory-Pointers/memory-pointers.md

 In most cases, just calling an array by its variable name without the square brackets will be interpreted as a pointer to the first element of the array.
-Incrementing a pointer will always move it ahead not one byte, but the size of the type to which it's pointing.
-In this case we're dealing with an int so it will likely move it ahead 4 bytes to the next int.
-Unlike a pointer, though, an array is a constant variable.
+**Incrementing a pointer will always move it ahead by the number of bytes making up the type to which it's pointing**.
+In other words, incrementing a pointer makes the pointer move by the size of the type.
+In this case we're dealing with a pointer to an int, so the pointer will move by 4 bytes to the next int.
+Unlike a pointer, though, an array is a constant variable (see the code snippet above for how that affects `p++` and `a++`).

 Note that as discussed above, `sizeof` is an operator, not a function. sizeof is evaluated at *compile time*.
 This means that the value of the